Learn Korean With BTS~ EP03. How have you been?

 Itaewon Class teaches us how to drink and pour soju properly~ Exploring Korean Culture

-[LESSON 1] How to say your Nationality in Korean?
+[LESSON 2] How to say 'I am Filipino' in Korean?